pallavme2020/Projrct-chatbot/README.md

 ## Purpose

-The Autoliv AI Knowledge Assistant is a lightweight RAG chatbot that:
+The AI Knowledge Assistant is a lightweight RAG chatbot that:
 - Uploads and indexes multiple document formats (PDF, Word, Excel, Markdown, HTML, CSV, JSON)
 - Answers questions using intelligent document retrieval and AI
 - Works on **low-resource systems** (4GB RAM, CPU-only, NO GPU required)